solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 address = "cmtDvXumGCrqC1Age74AVPhSRVXJMd8PJS91L8KbNCK"
 ```

-Finally, let's set up the `lib.rs` file for the remainder of the demo.
+Finally, let’s set up the `lib.rs` file for the remainder of the demo.
 Start by
 removing the `initialize` instruction and the `Initialize` accounts struct.
 Next, add the necessary imports as indicated in the code snippet, making sure to
 include **_your_** program ID.